barchart/alerting-service-public/docs/content/concepts/security.md

 Your system is responsible for initial authentication, for example:

-* Perhaps users provide a username and password.
+* Perhaps users are identified by username and password.
 * Perhaps users are identified using an SSO technology.
-* Perhaps you are running scripts in a trusted environment and the "user" is assumed.
+* Perhaps users are assumed to be valid because your software runs in a trusted environment.

 Since your system _"knows"_ which user is active, it is also _responsible for token generation_.